Guest Posts

 Are there any side effects?

-The side effects that pupils may experience from the test are the result of pupils being dilated and may include glare and blurred vision.
-During the test we can see the flashes and lights that are emitted by the apparatus and on occasions we may experience some nausea or temporary heat.
-In some exceptional occasions stronger sensations may be experienced.
+The side effects that patients may experience from the test are a result of the pupils being dilated and may include glare and blurred vision.
+During the test, we can see the flashes and lights emitted by the apparatus, and occasionally, we may experience some nausea or temporary heat.
+In some exceptional cases, stronger sensations may be experienced.

-After the test the patient may continue to experience blurred vision for a few hours as a result of the dilating drops.
-Some patients may also experience a change in skin colour or the colour of their urine, as the dye is eliminated through the urine.
+After the test, the patient may continue to experience blurred vision for a few hours due to the dilating drops.
+Some patients may also notice a change in skin color or the color of their urine as the dye is eliminated through the urine.

 What happens if I have an unexpected reaction to the dye?

-We have a medical and nursing team who are trained in resuscitation and are available at all times in case of an emergency.
+We have a medical and nursing team trained in resuscitation available at all times in case of an emergency.

 How long do the side effects last after the test?

-The glare effects last for as long as the effects of the eye drops, which can last for around 4 hours, while the change in urine colour can last for 1 to 3 days, depending on the patient’s renal function.
+The glare effects last as long as the eye drops' effects, which can last for around 4 hours, while the change in urine color can last for 1 to 3 days, depending on the patient's renal function.

 What are the advantages of having the angiography at the ICR?

 ICR has the best technology on the market.
-The highly versatile tool that we use can be adapted and focused depending on the patient’s illness to obtain detailed images of the internal layers of the eye, as well as combining the angiography with another test that provides lots of information, the optical coherence tomography (OCT).
+The highly versatile tool that we use can be adapted and focused depending on the patient’s illness to obtain detailed images of the internal layers of the eye.
+We can also combine the angiography with another test that provides a wealth of information: optical coherence tomography (OCT).

 The company is the world’s best Indocyanine Green Angiography supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff is highly-specialized and will help you find the product you need.

 Comments